Philadelphia Naval Shipyard: Atlantic Reserve Fleet, Philadelphia

-Atlantic Reserve Fleet, Philadelphia opened at the Philadelphia Naval Shipyard in 1946 to store the many surplus ships after World War II.
-As part of the United States Navy reserve fleets, the fleet "mothballed" ships and submarines.
+The Atlantic Reserve Fleet, Philadelphia "mothballed" ships and submarines.
+Part of the United States Navy reserve fleets, it opened at the Philadelphia Naval Shipyard in 1946 to store the many surplus ships after World War II.
 Many of the ships in the fleet were reactivated for the Korean War and some for the Vietnam War.

 The control of the reserve fleet was later transferred to the Naval Inactive Ship Maintenance Facility (NISMF).

 The was used as a barracks ship for the crew at the Atlantic Reserve Fleet, Philadelphia.

 League Island after the naval shipyard

 The City of Philadelphia became the landlord and owner of the League Island site in March 2000, when the Philadelphia Authority for Industrial Development (PAID) took title to roughly 1,000 acres from the Navy.
 Today, the site is operated as a mixed-use industrial park under the name "The Navy Yard".
 The Philadelphia Industrial Development Corporation (PIDC) manages the planning, operation, and development of The Navy Yard on behalf of PAID and the City of Philadelphia; its offices are now located at The Navy Yard.

 A comprehensive master plan was completed in 2004 to redeveloped the former industrial yard to a mixed-use campus.
 It proposed adaptive reuse of some Navy buildings as office space; maintenance of buildings and campus elements with strong historic interest, such as the Navy Yard Marine Parade Grounds; and construction of new buildings for offices and other purposes as needed for new tenants.
 This construction has been in the section called the Corporate Center.

 As of 2010, US Navy activities include Naval Support Activity Philadelphia, the Naval Surface Warfare Center Ship Systems Engineering Station, Naval Facilities Engineering Command Mid-Atlantic Public Works Department Pennsylvania (NAVFAC MIDLANT PWD PA), and the Naval Inactive Ship Maintenance Facility (NISMF).
 This last stores decommissioned and mothballed warships and auxiliary naval vessels.